FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

     SaaS will not be discussed in this course.

 {{ quiz("Which of the following can be considered cloud providers?", [
-    answer("An in-house team that provides you with virtual machines when requested via ticket.", false), answer("A company that providers virtual machines as a service that are billed on a per-month basis.", false), answer("A company that offers a databases as a service on a monthly basis.", false), answer("An in-house service where you and other in-house teams can create virtual machines via an API or user interface automatically.", true), answer("A company that provides video conversion on a per-video price upon upload.", true), ]) }}
+    answer("An in-house team that provides you with virtual machines when requested via ticket."), answer("A company that providers virtual machines as a service that are billed on a per-month basis."), answer("A company that offers a databases as a service on a monthly basis."), answer("An in-house service where you and other in-house teams can create virtual machines via an API or user interface automatically."), answer("A company that provides video conversion on a per-video price upon upload."), ]) }}

 {{ quiz("When determining if a company is a true cloud provider which of the following do you look for?", [
-    answer("An API and/or user interface", true),
+    answer("An API and/or user interface"),
-    answer("Can I create resources (servers, etc) immediately?", true), answer("Are my resources billed based on usage or per-minute/second", true), ]) }}
+    answer("Can I create resources (servers, etc) immediately?"), answer("Are my resources billed based on usage or per-minute/second"), ]) }}

 ### Infrastructure as a Service (IaaS)